pinkdragon1000/Website-2020-current/README.md

 * A lot of repetitiveness in code

 Technique to new website
-* Using arrays, lists, objects (dictionaries) to hold website information.
+* Using arrays and dictionaries (objects) to hold website information.
 This information is stored in the utils folder under `src`.
 * Using the map function to reduce repetitiveness of components.